The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: The Chv atal-Gomory procedure for ISDPs

-\end{definition} Note that the matrices $\bold{X}$ that satisfy property \eqref{PZ} are also integral in the sense that $\bold{X} \in \mathbb{Z}^{n \times n}$.
-To overcome confusion between these definitions, we will always explicitly refer to property \eqref{PZ} if that notion is meant.
+\end{definition} The authors of \cite{DeCarliSilvaTuncel} restricted to the set $\mathcal{V} = \{ \mathbbm{1}_S\mathbbm{1}_S^\top \, : \, \, S \subseteq [n]\}$, which could be seen as a natural embedding for the combinatorial problems that are considered in \cite{DeCarliSilvaTuncel}.
+One could argue, however, that this embedding is rather arbitrary.
+For that reason, we consider a general set of generating matrices.
+Note that the matrices $\bold{X}$ that satisfy property \ref{PZ} are also integral in the sense that $\bold{X} \in \mathbb{Z}^{n \times n}$.
+To overcome confusion between these definitions, we will always explicitly refer to property \ref{PZ} if that notion is meant.

-Now we present the definition of total dual integrality for SDPs as introduced by \cite{DeCarliSilvaTuncel}.
+Now we present the definition of total dual integrality for SDPs, see also \cite{DeCarliSilvaTuncel}.